 Comments received during the entire process were considered and incorporated into the final draft report, as appropriate.
+The document is also reviewed by other agencies (e.g. Environment Canada) during the redeclaration process, if applicable.

 Following the submission of the final draft, the Agency conducted a 30-day public consultation on the MCSR.
 All comments received were taken into consideration and incorporated in to the final MCSR, as appropriate, prior to its declaration by the Agency.
+A 35-day public consultation period was also conducted before this document is redeclared by the Agency.